 The aim of ‘From Forty With Love’ is to bring us all closer to that sometimes elusive place of freedom and contentment.
 It seeks to combine the power of collective wisdom and of storytelling with the value of learning, inspiring and mentoring others.

-Katherine Baldwin, the founder of this site, is a storyteller.
-She is a journalist, a writer, a blogger and a teacher of writing and journalism.
-She loves to write from the heart, to share the stories of inspiring men and women, to have a positive impact on those around her and to share her experience with the hope of helping others.
-She loves to laugh, dance, exercise, enjoy Nature, share, explore and to go on adventures.
+A bit about me: I am a journalist, a writer, a blogger, a coach and a teacher of writing and journalism.
+I love to write from the heart, to share the stories of inspiring men and women, to have a positive impact on those around me and to share my experience with the hope of helping others.
+I love to laugh, dance, exercise, enjoy Nature, share, explore and to go on adventures.

-This site follows on from Katherine’s first blog Just As I Am – An Experiment in Self Acceptance, which she began on March 9th, 2011.
-Throughout the 40 days of Lent, Katherine tried to abstain from negative thoughts about her body, appearance and achievements and she blogged about the journey.
-She shared about her unhealthy eating behaviours, her struggles with perfectionism, procrastination and low self-esteem and her feelings around not yet having children.
-She incorporated the stories of individuals or organisations that are championing positive body image and self-acceptance.
-That blog took her through her 40th birthday.
+This site follows on from my first blog Just As I Am – An Experiment in Self Acceptance, which I began on March 9th, 2011.
+Throughout the 40 days of Lent, I tried to abstain from negative thoughts about my body, appearance and achievements and I blogged about the journey.
+I shared about my unhealthy eating behaviours, my struggles with perfectionism, procrastination and low self-esteem and my feelings around not yet having children.
+I incorporated the stories of individuals or organisations that were championing positive body image and self-acceptance.
+That blog took me through my 40th birthday.
 Turning 40 is a milestone in any woman’s life but it’s perhaps particularly significant for women who are single, without children or in career transition.
-Katherine is all three, which is why she feels this is an exciting time and one worth writing about.
+I was all three, which is why I felt that was an exciting time and one worth writing about.